Roblox/creator-docs/content/en-us/art/avatar/facial-animation/creating-basic-heads.md

 1. In the topbar, click **File**.
 A pop-up menu displays.
 2. Select **Export**, then **FBX (.fbx)**.
 The **Blender File View** window displays.
-3. Expand **Include** and enable **Limit To > Active Active Collection**.
+3. Expand **Include** and enable **Limit To > Active Collection**.
 Note that this step is optional if you do not have additional collections in your Blender project.
 4. In the **Include** section, enable **Custom Properties**.
 5. Expand the **Armature** section and uncheck **Add Leaf Bones**.
 6. Enable **Bake Animation**.